 – Andy Burns

 Want to connect?
-You can find me on LinkedIn, read my latest insights or partner with me to drive fundraising results and deeper constituent engagement for your nonprofit.
+You can read my latest insights, schedule a CiviCRM demo call, or partner with me on a project to drive fundraising results and deeper constituent engagement for your nonprofit.

 My work in numbers